Luzerne County, Pennsylvania: Geography

 According to the U.S. Census Bureau, the county has a total area of 906 sqmi, of which 890 sqmi is land and 16 sqmi, or 1.8%, is water.
 The highest point in the county is Cherry Ridge in Fairmount Township.
 The ridge is 2460 ft above sea level.
 The lowest point, of about 512 ft, can be found near Shickshinny.

 Luzerne County consists of 76 independently governing municipalities (which includes 4 cities, 36 boroughs, and 36 townships).
 Wilkes-Barre is the largest city; it has a total area of 7.2 sqmi.
 Pittston, with a total area of 1.7 sqmi, is the smallest city.
 Harveys Lake is the largest borough; it has a total area of 6.2 sqmi.
 Jeddo, with a total area of 0.3 sqmi, is the smallest borough.
 Bear Creek is the largest township; it has a total area of 67.8 sqmi.
 Wilkes-Barre Township, with a total area of 2.9 sqmi, is the smallest.

 The Wyoming Valley, also referred to as the Anthracite Valley Section of Pennsylvania, runs directly through Luzerne County.
 It extends from the northeastern border (with Lackawanna County) to the western border (with Columbia County).
 The valley is flat (at the Susquehanna Basin) and rises from 512 to 2000 ft in some places.
 Bear Creek, on the eastern side of the valley, has a mean elevation of about 2000 ft, while Shickshinny, on the Susquehanna Basin, is about 512 ft.
 The county is crossed by a series of east-to-west mountains (e.g., Buck Mountain, Nescopeck Mountain, Penobscot Knob, and Red Rock Mountain).
 They are all part of the Appalachian Mountain Range.

 The Susquehanna River is the largest river in the county.
 There are several islands located within the river; for example, Scovell Island (near Pittston), Monocanock Island (near Wyoming), and Richard Island (near Wilkes-Barre).
 The Susquehanna drains most of the county (including Bowman Creek, Huntington Creek, the Lackawanna River, Nescopeck Creek, Solomon Creek, and many other streams).
 The Lehigh River, which forms part of Luzerne County's southeastern border, drains the easternmost region.
 Dozens of lakes and ponds are also scattered throughout the county (e.g., Harveys Lake, Lake Jean, Lake Louise, and Long Pond).

 Luzerne County consists of several urban areas.
 The first is a contiguous quilt-work of former anthracite coal mining communities (including the cities of Pittston, Wilkes-Barre, and Nanticoke).
 It is located in the northeastern and central part of the county (in the Wyoming Valley).
-The second is Hazleton and it is located in the southern portion of the county.
+The second is Greater Hazleton and it is located in the southern portion of the county.
 Other urban areas include the Back Mountain (in northern Luzerne County) and Mountain Top (between Wilkes-Barre and Hazleton).
 Thick forests and small farming communities are located just outside the urban centers.